Gleichschaltung: Propaganda and societal integration

-One of the most critical steps towards Gleichschaltung of German society was the introduction of the "Ministry of Public Enlightenment and Propaganda" under Joseph Goebbels in March 1933 and the subsequent steps taken by the Propaganda Ministry to assume complete control of the press and all means of social communication.
+One of the most critical steps towards Gleichschaltung of German society was the introduction of the "Ministry of Public Enlightenment and Propaganda" under Joseph Goebbels in March 1933 and the subsequent steps the Propaganda Ministry took to assume complete control of the press and all means of social communication.
 This included oversight of newspapers, magazines, films, books, public meetings and ceremonies, foreign press relations, theater, art and music, radio, and television.
 To this end, Goebbels said:

-[T]he secret of propaganda [is to] permeate the person it aims to grasp, without his even noticing that he is being permeated.
-Of course propaganda has a purpose, but the purpose must be concealed with such cleverness and virtuosity that the person on whom this purpose is to be carried out doesn't notice it at all.

 This was also the purpose of "co-ordination": to ensure that every aspect of the lives of German citizens was permeated with the ideas and prejudices of the Nazis.
 From March to July 1933 and continuing afterward, the Nazi Party systematically eliminated or co-opted non-Nazi organizations that could potentially influence people.
 Those critical of Hitler and the Nazis were suppressed, intimidated, or murdered.

-Every national voluntary association, and every local club, was brought under Nazi control, from industrial and agricultural pressure groups to sports associations, football clubs, male voice choirs, women's organizations—in short, the whole fabric of associational life was Nazified.
-Rival, politically oriented clubs or societies were merged into a single Nazi body.
-Existing leaders of voluntary associations were either unceremoniously ousted, or knuckled under of their own accord.
-Many organizations expelled leftish or liberal members and declared their allegiance to the new state and its institutions.
-The whole process ... went on all over Germany. ...
-By the end, virtually the only non-Nazi associations left were the army and the Churches with their lay organizations.